nmezhenskyi/gastronomy-api/README.md

 * Node.js (v14 and higher)
 * PostgreSQL (v12 and higher recommended)
 ### Install:
-* Clone the repository to your local environment or download the code
+* Clone the repository to your local environment or download the code.
-* Run `npm install` command
+* Run `npm install` command.
-* Run `npm build` command
+* Run `npm build` command.
 ### Set up configuration files:
 Configuration files can be found in /config directory.
 * Make sure there is a `default.toml` file in the /config directory.